 Does the DPDF require a nomination?
 No. This is an open competition.
 Students apply directly to the SSRC with no campus nomination required.
 Similarly, fellowship awards go directly to fellows, not through their institutions.

-I have applied for funding to support long-term dissertation research but I won't hear back until the spring.
-Am I eligible to apply for a DPDF?
-No. If you have applied this year or in previous years for any funding for dissertation research, you are not eligible to apply for a DPDF.
-Even if your application for a major funding opportunity has been found ineligible or incomplete, or if you feel that you submitted a poor quality application with little chance of being funded, you are still not eligible to apply for a DPDF.
+I have applied for funding to support long-term dissertation research, but I won't hear back until after the DPDF application deadline or until after the DPDF fellowship period ends.
+Am I still eligible to apply to the DPDF Program?
+No. If you have applied this year or in previous years for funding to support your dissertation research, you are not eligible to apply to the DPDF Program.
+Even if your application for a major funding opportunity has been found ineligible or incomplete, or if you feel that you submitted a low-quality application with little chance of being funded, you are still not eligible to apply for a DPDF award.

 Can I use the fellowship to write my dissertation?
 No. The Dissertation Proposal Development Fellowship does not support dissertation writing.
 The fellowship is intended to support pre-ABD doctoral students who are conducting exploratory research to develop their dissertation proposals.